 Following a merger with the Chicago Board of Trade (CBOT) in 2007, CME grew to become the CME Group.
 The combined entity provides access to all major asset classes by offering futures and options based on interest rates, equity indices, foreign exchange, commodities, energies and alternative investment products such as weather and real estate.
 As part of the exchange’s further growth, CME began listing NYMEX and COMEX contracts on their Globex platform.
-In March 2008, CME Group announced that they are expanding this relationship with a definitive agreement for the acquisition of NYMEX.
+In March 2008, CME Group announced that they were expanding this relationship with a definitive agreement for the acquisition of NYMEX.

 As new technologies emerged, CME introduced their Globex® platform to facilitate electronic trading.